10 Things You Should Never Share on Social Media

 The fact that you might be using a personal account vs. a business account matters not.
 Rest assured that clients (and potential clients) are looking at both.

 To maintain a reasonable level of professionalism, there are some things you should never share on social media.
-If you do choose to share these things, at the very least be aware of potential risks.
+If you do choose to share these things, at the very least be aware of the potential risk.

 Negative Posts About Customers or Clients